 - You knowingly or recklessly fire a gun

-1.1.
-Knowingly or recklessly
+Knowingly or Recklessly

-To prove illegal discharge of a firearm, prosecutors do not have to show that a bullet actually entered a dwelling or the passenger compartment of a vehicle.
+To prove the illegal discharge of a firearm, prosecutors do not have to show that a bullet actually entered a dwelling or the passenger compartment of a vehicle.
 Firing into an occupied dwelling or vehicle is a crime regardless of whether an occupant is actually endangered.3

 Illegal discharge of a firearm is a class 5 felony in Colorado.
 The sentence is: